 Going deeper: The Doctrines and Motifs tabs show how this chapter connects to the broader biblical story.

-God's promised rest still stands, so believers must respond to His living word with persevering faith and draw near through Jesus, the sympathetic great high priest.
+God's promised rest still stands, so believers must respond to his living word with persevering faith and draw near through Jesus, the sympathetic great high priest.

 Hebrews 4 argues that the wilderness warning remains urgent because God's promise of rest still stands.
 The decisive issue is not mere hearing but hearing united with faith.
 The author proves that God's rest transcends Israel's entrance into the land by linking creation, Psalm 95, and Joshua.
 Since rest remains, believers must pursue it with persevering diligence.

 The living word of God exposes all unbelief and self-deception.
-But the exposed believer is not driven to despair; He is summoned to hold firmly to Jesus and draw near to God through the sympathetic great high priest.
+But the exposed believer is not driven to despair; he is summoned to hold firmly to Jesus and draw near to God through the sympathetic great high priest.

 A Christ-confessing community familiar with Israel's Scriptures and wilderness history, needing perseverance, careful hearing, and confidence in Christ's priestly help.